nyumets/nyumets.github.io/README.md

 Add a new file to `src/_posts/`.
 The filename MUST conform to the format `YYYY-MM-DD-title.{md|html}` so that Jekyll will know how to organize the post.

+## Administrative Procedure

+Generally speaking we want to create new "Posts" for major data releases or updates to the datasets that we're hosting on AWS.
+Additionally, every major publication should be accompanied by a post describing the publication, how it works with the datasets, and how to access it on AWS (ideally this will involve a demo in Jupyter).

 # TODO
 See NYU OLAB Admin board for e-mails and ToDo Items